Sailing the Italian Adriatic coast: Complete guide

 What to do in Ancona

-Ancona's historic centre is packed with architectural treasures.
+Ancona's historic center is packed with architectural treasures.
 St. Cyriacus Cathedral, perched on a hill, offers exceptional panoramic views of the city and the sea.
 The Arch of Trajan, a vestige of Roman times, bears witness to the city's glorious past.
 And don't miss the fish market, where you can sample the freshest seafood.

 Sailing in Ancona